fastly/fastly-ruby/README.md

 ### Notes for testing

+Existing tests use a mocked api session recorded using VCR.
+If you need to add a new test or the api changes, you'll need to record a new episode onto the vcr_cassette.
+See test/helper.rb

-The test suite requires the following `ENV` variables to be set:
+In VCR recording mode, the test suite requires the following `ENV` variables to be set:

 * `FASTLY_TEST_USER` - Your user email
 * `FASTLY_TEST_PASSWORD` - Your account password